It is confidential

 How will I support others?

 Others often say l am patient and kind.
 I will take time to listen as l want to understand.
 I will always remain impartial which means l will not take sides.
-This is our SENDIASS duty so l will advise on options and ways to try to resolve any difficulties with the focus being on SEND law.
-We are expected to help empower others to make their own decisions for their child or for the young person.
+This is our SENDIASS duty so l will advise on options and ways to try to resolve any difficulties with the focus on being correct within SEND law.
+We are expected to help empower others to make their own decisions for their child or for you as a young person.

 What I need from you?